Stay Unique, Stay Efficient: Preserving Model Personality in Multi-Task Merging

 To enable generalization to unseen tasks, we propose a variant of DTS that adaptively integrates task-specific information from seen tasks.
 Unlike prior methods that require additional data or trainable routers to determine merging weights, our approach computes weights based on the average semantic similarity between seen and unseen task characteristics.
 This design is entirely data-free, offering both efficiency and scalability.
 Experimental results demonstrate that DTS consistently outperforms state-of-the-art baselines on standard multi-task model merging benchmarks, achieving strong performance with only 1\% extra storage per task.
 Furthermore, on unseen tasks, the DTS variant delivers superior generalization performance compared to all competing methods.
-Our contributions can be summarized as follows: \begin{itemize}[leftmargin=15pt] \item This paper finds that merging models from similar tasks still results in performance degradation, underscoring the need to preserve task-specific information.
-To address this challenge, we propose \textbf{DTS}, a lightweight yet effective approximation-based personalized merging method. \item We propose two methods, DTS-T and DTS-D, which apply DTS on task vectors and difference vectors, respectively.
-Additionally, we present a variant of DTS that fuses task-specific information based on the semantic similarity of task characteristics, enabling effective generalization to unseen tasks.
+Our contributions can be summarized as follows:

-\item Experimental results on standard multi-task model merging benchmarks demonstrate that our method consistently outperforms state-of-the-art baselines, while requiring only 1\% extra storage per task.
+\begin{itemize}[leftmargin=15pt, itemsep=0pt, topsep=0pt] \item We propose \textbf{DTS}, a lightweight approximation-based personalized merging method that addresses performance degradation from parameter conflicts by preserving task-specific information. \item We introduce DTS-T and DTS-D variants, which apply DTS on task vectors and difference vectors, respectively.
+Additionally, we present a variant of DTS that fuses task-specific information based on the semantic similarity of task characteristics, enabling effective generalization to unseen tasks. \item DTS consistently outperforms state-of-the-art baselines on standard benchmarks with only $\approx$1\% extra storage per task.
 Furthermore, experiments on unseen tasks show that the DTS variant achieves superior generalization performance compared to all baseline methods, highlighting its effectiveness in both seen and unseen task settings. \end{itemize}